Floorp-Projects/Floorp/js/src/doc/Debugger/Debugger.Memory.md

         and end events.

     `reason`
-    :   A very short string describing th reason why the collection was triggered.
+    :   A very short string describing the reason why the collection was triggered.
 Known values include the following:

         * "API"